Docetism: Islam and docetism

 Some commentators have attempted to make a connection between Islam and docetism using the following Quranic verse:

 And because of their saying: We slew the Messiah, Jesus son of Mary, Allah's messenger – they slew him not nor crucified him, but it appeared so unto them; and lo! those who disagree concerning it are in doubt thereof; they have no knowledge thereof save pursuit of a conjecture; they slew him not for certain.
 But Allah took him up unto Himself.
 Allah was ever Mighty, Wise.

-Some scholars theorise that Islam was influenced by Manichaeism (Docetism) in this view.
+Some scholars theorise that Islam was influenced by Manichaeism (Docetism) in this regard.
 However, the general consensus is that Manichaeism was not prevalent in Mecca in the 6th and 7th centuries, when Islam developed, and the influence can therefore not be proven.

 Docetism and Christ myth theory

 Since Arthur Drews published his The Christ Myth (Die Christusmythe) in 1909, occasional connections have been drawn between docetist theories and the modern idea that Christ was a myth.
 Shailer Mathews called Drews' theory a "modern docetism".
 Frederick Cornwallis Conybeare thought any connection to be based on a misunderstanding of docetism.
 The idea recurred in classicist Michael Grant's 1977 review of the evidence for Jesus, who compared modern scepticism about a historical Jesus to the ancient docetic idea that Jesus only seemed to come into the world "in the flesh".
 Modern supporters of the theory did away with "seeming".